 It is also a very good idea to have lifestyle or editorial shots.
 This can be in a studio, but it is also good to have some at locations.
 For example, if you want to be considered for fitness campaigns, having lifestyle shots in workout gear is good.
 But you might also want these shots to be outdoors as if you are working out.
 If you want to be considered for swimsuit shoots, beach shots in your swimwear are important.
 Looking to do fashion shoots, then shots with your best outfits will be important.

 The types of lifestyle or editorial shots you can create are practically limitless.
 If you work with an agency, ask them what 3-4 different looks you should focus on and start there.
 If you do not have an agency yet, figure out the 3-4 different types of shoots you would like to be considered for.

-Comp cards are printed items that basically have your top 4-5 photos on it.
-Think of this as a model’s business card.
+Comp cards were widely used as the sort-of business card for models.
+The same concept is pretty much today termed modeling digitals.
+Comp cards are not done.
+They are still used.
+They are printed and basically have your top 4-5 photos on it.
 There is no standard in terms of what shots, how many or what size these should be.
 Popular sizes can range from 4×4’ to 6×9” or 8.5×5.5” and more.